The Room Next Door

 Ingrid’s room in the Woodstock mansion turns out not to be the room next to door to Martha’s, which Ingrid finds too small.
 She asks if a room a floor below would be OK instead.
 Martha assures her that’s fine – that she’ll always keep her own bedroom door open so will be able to hear Ingrid’s breathing.
 (Either Martha has excellent hearing or Ingrid is a heavy breather.)
 Martha then says that, on the day she finds the bedroom door shut, Ingrid will know that the deed is done.
 As soon as Martha says this, you think: hang on, what if the door shuts accidentally?
 Sure enough, one night, Martha opens a window, a breeze blows the door shut and Ingrid next morning assumes Martha’s dead.
 It’s presumably her fear of death that prevents Ingrid’s entering the room just to make sure.
 Anyway, this enables Julianne Moore to react big-time to Martha’s death and, a screen minute later, to her resurrection.
 You don’t begrudge Moore this bit, given how thin her role is.
 You don’t blame her for accepting the role either – the prospect of working with Pedro Almodóvar had to be tempting – but he hasn’t served her well.

 It’s not just Martha’s outfits that look good, of course.
 You may not feel you’re listening to an Almodóvar movie but you always know you’re watching one: the beautiful colouring of the images, lit by Edu Grau, and the fluent movement of the film are highly distinctive.
 Yet we’ve come to expect so much more from Almodóvar.
-This was my final visit to the 2024 London Film Festival; it’s a relief that Steve McQueen’s Blitz, which I saw on my first visit, was the worst of the nine pictures I watched this year (see last para of my note on Blitz).
+This was my final visit to the 2024 London Film Festival; as I’d hoped, Steve McQueen’s Blitz, which I kicked off with, was the worst of the nine pictures that I saw.
 But this last one was the most disappointing.
 That stuff about the Bloomsbury Group is one of several references in The Room Next Door to the work of other literary and visual artists – references that smack of Almodóvar’s straining to boost his film’s own cultural credentials.
 Martha mentions the final paragraph of James Joyce’s The Dead.
 The films she and Ingrid watch in the Woodstock house include John Huston’s fine 1987 screen adaptation of Joyce’s short story (which was also Huston’s last film).
 At the very end, Tilda Swinton’s voice reprises the story’s closing lines: ‘he heard the snow falling faintly through the universe and faintly falling … upon all the living and the dead’.
-James Joyce’s marvellous words conclude a film disfigured by tin-eared ones.
+These tremendous words conclude a film disfigured by tin-eared ones.

 20 October 2024